 Best Cheap Vacuums for 2024

-We've tested dozens of vacuums and picked the best cheap ones that can handle a wide range of flooring types, so you can easily clean on a budget.
+We tested dozens of vacuums and picked the best cheap models to help you clean house on a budget.

 Cleaning the flooring in your home is not generally considered a fun task, and it gets worse when the products needed to get the job done are expensive.
 Not to fear -- we've tested a wide range of robot vacuums and cordless stick vacs at every price and have recommendations for models that will get your floors in tip-top shape without burning through your wallet.
 Topping our list of the best cheap vacuums is the Tineco A11 stick vac.
 This high-performance cordless vacuum is the cheapest model on our list of best vacuums, so it's only natural for it to appear atop our list of budget-friendly vacuum cleaners.